October 18, 2025 – February 2, 2026

 Robleto’s film posits: “What is our moral obligation to a full accounting of our actions—the good and bad—to not only our progeny but to the memory of humanity that is carried into an infinite cosmos and, potentially, shared with entirely different life forms?”

-Conservation is a Logic of Love: Dario Robleto in conversation at the National Gallery of Art
+Dario Robleto in conversation at the National Gallery of Art

 Please join us for a conversation on the intersection of art, conservation, and science with artist Dario Robleto, the National Gallery of Art’s chief of conservation Lena Stringari, conservator Michelle Facini, and imaging scientist John Delaney.

-Celebrate opening day of Little Beasts: Art, Wonder, and the Natural Worldwith this overview by artist Dario Robleto and exhibition curators Alexandra Libby, Brooks Rich, and Stacey Sell.
+Celebrate opening day of Little Beasts: Art, Wonder, and the Natural World with this overview by artist Dario Robleto and exhibition curators Alexandra Libby, Brooks Rich, and Stacey Sell.
 A signing of the exhibition catalog will follow in the East Building Concourse Shop.

 Group exhibition, Performance on Paper, opens at the Grunwald Center for the Graphic Arts, Hammer Museum, Los Angeles.